ilopezdeaudikana/s_e_c_r_e_t_s_a_n_t_a/README.md

 The stack I used is `React`, `Typescript`, `React hooks`, `Redux`, `Sagas`, `Jest`, `JSDoc` and `Scss modules`.

 I have chosen redux for state management.
-Maybe I could have used the context API for this case, but I tend to use redux by default because scales better.
+Maybe I could have used the context API for this case (combined with useReducer), but I tend to use redux by default because scales better and doesn't rely on the tree structure.

 The state has this format: